SihanUdayaratna03/AstroVoxis/README.md

-# AstroVoxis a Simple Voice Agent 🚀
+# AstroVoxis Voice Agent 🚀

 AstroVoxis is a next-generation AI voice assistant that leverages the real-time capabilities of LiveKit combined with the reasoning power of Google Gemini and the lightning-fast voice models from OpenAI.

-## 🧠 Architecture Overview
+##  Architecture Overview

 AstroVoxis uses a modular architecture for real-time voice processing: